daily grind

 - a person or a thing in a hopeless situation

-The man is a dead duck and he has no hope of recovering his former position.dead end
+The man is a dead duck and has no hope of regaining his former position.

 - the end of a road, an impasse

-The negotiations between the players and the owners have come to a dead end.dead in one's/its tracks
+The negotiations between the players and the owners have reached a dead end.

 - to be stopped exactly where someone or something is at the moment

-The police stopped the robber dead in his tracks.dead letter
+The police stopped the robber dead in his tracks.

 - a piece of mail that cannot be delivered or returned to the sender

-The letter with no return address went back to the post office as a dead letter.dead loss
+The letter with no return address went back to the post office as a dead letter.

 - a total loss

-The money that I gave to my friend is a dead loss and none of it will be returned.dead on one's feet
+The money that I gave to my friend is a dead loss and none of it will be returned.

 - to be exhausted

-I was dead on my feet after working all day in my garden.dead set against (something)
+I was dead on my feet after working all day in my garden.

-- to be determined not to do something
+- to be completely opposed to someone or something

-The parents are dead set against their son going to Europe for a year.dead tired
+The parents are dead set against their son's plans.

 - to be very tired, to be exhausted

-I was dead tired so I went to bed when I got home.dead to the world
+I was dead tired so I went to bed when I got home.

 - to be sleeping soundly

-The little boy was dead to the world when his father took him out of the car.dead wrong
+The little boy was dead to the world when his father looked into the bedroom.

 - to be totally wrong

-I was dead wrong in my calculations to build the table.deadbeat
+I was dead wrong in my calculations to build the table.

 - a person who never pays his debts

-There is a new government policy to penalize deadbeat fathers.deadpan
+There is a new government policy to penalize deadbeat fathers.

 - an expressionless or emotionless face